-Governments around the world continue to face challenges with finding ways to engage meaningfully with the transnational social media platforms.
-Yet, the information ecosystem these companies make up is heavily implicated in a number of key public policy goals.
-Even for those considering legislative or regulatory measures to address online harms, moving forward requires some degree of cooperation on the part of the companies, as is the case in other regulated industries.
+Governments around the world continue to face challenges in finding ways to engage meaningfully with transnational social media platforms.
+Yet the information ecosystem these companies make up is heavily implicated in a number of key public policy goals.
+Even for those governments considering legislative or regulatory measures to address online harms, moving forward requires some degree of cooperation on the part of social media companies, as is the case in other regulated industries.

-The meeting will tackle this issue head on, through a panel discussion between experts and network members, as well as moderated group discussions.
-It is our intention that members leave this discussion with a clear strategy that they can put to use in their day-to-day work.
+This meeting will tackle the issue head-on through a panel discussion between experts and network members, as well as through moderated group discussions.
+It is our intention that members leave this discussion with a clear strategy that they can apply to their day-to-day work.